 The VR Supervisor reviews and approves or denies the phase adjustment request in RHW by selecting the Phase Adjustment Approval tab from the case in RHW.

 Note: This is only available if the adjustment is within the program year quarter.
 If outside the quarter, but within the program year, email VR RHW Support to phase adjust the case with VR Supervisor approval.
+If the phase adjustment request is outside of the program year, approval by the Deputy Division Director for Field Services is required.

 If the change is approved, the VR counselor closes the case as an unsuccessful closure in RHW.